smy1/swlab/python/README.md

       camera=["BABY", "front", "SBR1", "SCREEN", "影片二"])
 ```
 In the code above:
-- `folder`: Enter the path of the main project folder.
+- `folder`: Enter __the path of the main project folder__.
 In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
-- `children`: Enter the names of the first-level subfolders.
+- `children`: Enter __the names of first-level subfolders__.
 These subfolders should be stored directly within the main project folder.
 In this example, the three subfolders listed refer to our participants' ID.
-- `camera`: Enter the names of the second-level subfolders.
+- `camera`: Enter __the names of second-level subfolders__.
 These subfolders should be stored within the first-level  subfolders.
 In this example, these second-level subfolders are the names of the cameras/video recorders.
 Within these subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
-- In short, the storage path of the short videos should be something in the line of _"main project folder" -> "first level (child) subfolder" -> "second level (camera) subfolder" -> "videos to be concatenated"_.
+- In short, the storage path of the short videos should be something in the line of ___"main project folder" -> "first level (child) subfolder" -> "second level (camera) subfolder" -> "videos to be concatenated"___.
 By passing these subfolders into the function, all the videos in them will be processed automatically.
 The concatenated videos will be named after their respective second-level subfolder.

 >[!TIP]
 >If a subfolder or video does not exist, the function will just return a statement that there is nothing to merge for that child's camera.
 This means that we can list all the possible subfolders even if the combination of first and second level subfolders exist only for some but not other videos - it would not crash the function.